 What are the benefits of yoga?

 Whatever your age or physical condition, whatever your religious belief or cultural heritage, yoga can help you vastly improve the quality of your life and health.
-The word “yoga” comes from the Sanskrit, meaning to yoke or discipline, to unite, to make whole.
-Yoga incorporates physiological, psychological and spiritual processes to unify all aspects of a human being.
+The word “yoga” comes from the Sanskrit, meaning to yoke, discipline, to unite, to make whole.
+Yoga incorporates physiological, psychological and spiritual processes to unify and call to the present moment all aspects of a human being.

 Is yoga a religion?

-No, Yoga is not a religion.
+No, yoga is not a religion.
 It is a nonsectarian science which promotes harmony.
-Anyone of any faith can find his or her religion enhanced as a result.
+Anyone of any faith, or simply an appreciation of nature, can find his or her religion, or other life path enhanced as a result.

 Can I as a beginner attend any class?

-You may want to attend two or three of the Intro, Core Basics, or Fundamentals classes before attending other classes Then try Soft Flow, Restore, Pranayama, or Express, or any specialty class that interests you.
+You may want to attend two or three of the Intro, or Fundamental styled classes before attending other classes.
+Then try Soft Flow, Restore, Pranayama, Meditation or Express, or any specialty class that interests you.

 What should I wear?